What is Survey Spin?

 Is Survey Spin legit?

-There’s a noticeable trend in Survey Spin reviews.
-A significant number of reviewers report that the app sets you up for success during your early use, giving you plenty of opportunities to reach the minimum cash out, and the money users earned arriving via PayPal with little issue.
+There's a noticeable trend in Survey Spin reviews.
+A large portion of reviewers report that the app sets you up for success at first, giving you plenty of opportunities to reach the minimum cash out and making it easy to receive your PayPal earnings.

-Over time, though, many users report difficulty qualifying for surveys or earning cash.
-Whether it takes a few weeks or a couple months, it appears that the app starts making it harder and harder to earn in a way that some reviewers claim feels almost intentional.
+Over time, though, many users report trouble qualifying for surveys or earning cash.
+Whether it takes a few weeks or a couple of months, it appears that the app starts making it harder and harder to earn in a way that some reviewers claim feels almost intentional.

 My experience with Survey Spin